May 2025 Greater Vancouver Realtors Statistics – Buyers remain hesitant as inventory builds

 Attached home sales in May 2025 totalled 469, a 10.3 per cent decrease compared to the 523 sales in May 2024.
 The benchmark price of a townhouse is $1,106,800.
 This represents a 3.4 per cent decrease from May 2024 and a 0.4 per cent increase compared to April 2025.

-1. Areas covered by the Association of Interior REALTORS® Market Statistics include: Central/North Okanagan, Shuswap/ Revelstoke, South Okanagan/ South Peace River Statistics for Related Areas Fraser Valley Real Estate Stats Vancouver Real Estate Stats Victoria Real Estate Stats Statistics from Recent Months January 2023 Okanagan Real Estate Stats December 2022 Okanagan Real Estate…
+1. Areas covered by the Association of Interior REALTORS® Market Statistics include: Central/North Okanagan, Shuswap/ Revelstoke, South Okanagan/ South Peace River Statistics for Related Areas Vancouver Real Estate Stats Fraser Valley Real Estate Stats Victoria Real Estate Stats Statistics from Recent Months December 2022 Okanagan Real Estate Stats November 2022 Okanagan Real Estate…